 “Healthy families take vacations often.
 Spending time together as a family in a fun, relaxing atmosphere binds family together.
 It gives the opportunity for deep conversations, teaching moments and laughter.
 Spending time with the family in a relaxing atmosphere reduces stress and improves mental and physical health.” —Lilia Arnest, Holistic Nutrition Consultant

 They share meal planning

 “Each member of the family gets to choose what’s for dinner one night a week.
 The only rule is that a protein, vegetable, and healthy grain or starch must be included.
 This gives the kids the power of deciding what the entire family eats, along with learning to accept and appreciate what the other family members decide on for their meal.” —Nicole Meyer, cookbook author and founder of Nibbles By Nic.
-Next up, learn the 10 habits of parents who raise successful kids.
+Now that you’ve developed healthy habits as a family, learn the 10 habits of parents who raise successful kids.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.